We design bikes that we`re

 Additive manufactured lugs in titanium

-Additive Manufacturing technology allows us the design flexibility to create custom geometry frames, and the ability to create innovative joint interfaces.
+Additive Manufacturing technology allows us the design flexibility to create custom sizing, and the ability to create innovative joint interfaces.
 Titanium (aerospace grade Ti6Al4V) gives the optimum strength/weight solution for these loaded areas of the frame and works brilliantly when it’s bonded to carbon fibre laminates.

 Our lugs are produced by the Ren AM 500Q in a Metal Powder Bed Fusion process, with Ti powder particles in the 10-45um range melted together by four high power fibre lasers, heat treated for optimal mechanical performance and then CNC machined for bearing, headset and bottom bracket fit.